University of Oxford Department for Continuing Education

 Non-graduate applicants

 We welcome applications from those with a strong interest in the fields of diplomacy, politics and international relations who may have no formal qualifications but who would like to follow an intellectually stimulating and engaging interdisciplinary course.
 Importantly, we are looking for a high level of commitment, as well as the capacity for intellectual growth and development.
 Admission will be based on information provided in the application form and at interview.
 We may also ask you for evidence of written work.
-If you have any questions concerning your suitability for admission and would like to discuss your interest in the course with us, please contact our programme administrator at ipfd@conted.ox.ac.uk or call us on 01865 280191.
+If you have any questions concerning your suitability for admission and would like to discuss your interest in the course with us, please contact our course administrator at ipfd@conted.ox.ac.uk.

 FAQs - Frequently asked questions

-View some of the most frequently asked questions. .
-If you cannot find an answer to your question, please call us on +44 1865 280191 or email us at ipfd@conted.ox.ac.uk.
+View some of the most frequently asked questions.
+If you cannot find an answer to your question, please email us at ipfd@conted.ox.ac.uk.

 Certification